Difference Between Annuity and 401k

 Annuity vs 401k Comparative Table

-Basis | Annuity | 401k | ||
+Basis | Annuity | 401k |

-Purpose | An annuity is an Insurance Product. | 401k is a retirement product or plan offered by the employer | ||
+Purpose | An annuity is an insurance product. | 401k is a retirement product or plan offered by the employer |

 Tax | An annuity is not tax-deductible. | It offers a double tax benefit.
 Taxes need not be paid until the money is taken out for retirement.
-Due to the monthly contributions, the amount of taxes paid is also reduced. | ||
+Due to the monthly contributions, the taxes paid are also reduced. |

-Withdrawals | The annuity withdrawals are not tax-deductible, but they do allow for IT deferral. | When money is taken out from the account, the entire amount is taxable. | ||
+Withdrawals | Annuity withdrawals are not tax-deductible but allow for IT deferral. | The entire amount is taxable when money is taken out from the account. |

 Insurance | Annuities offer life insurance coverage.
-(A certain fee may have to be paid) | 401k is a retirement plan offered by the employer | ||
+(A certain fee may have to be paid) | 401k is a retirement plan offered by the employer |

-Contributions | The Annuity does not have a limit on contributions to make | There is a limit to the contributions that can be made.
+Contributions | The annuity does not have a limit on contributions to make | There is a limit to the contributions that can be made.
 As of 2019, only $19,000 can be invested.
-Once the investor touches 50, the limit is increased to $25,000 a year. | ||
+Once the investor touches 50, the limit is increased to $25,000 a year. |

 Benefits | Acts as a supplement fund and has no limit on contribution.
-It is best for individuals nearing retirement with beneficiaries. | Useful for retirement and is tax beneficial. | ||
+It is best for individuals nearing retirement with beneficiaries. | Useful for retirement and is tax beneficial. |

-Best Used for | Best suited for individuals who need fixed payments in retirement. | Best used as a retirement fund. | ||
+Best Used for | Best suited for individuals who need fixed payments in retirement. | Best used as a retirement fund. |

-Types | Fixed and Variable Annuity are the two main types of Annuity. | There are no types of 401k accounts. | ||
+Types | Fixed and Variable Annuity are the two main types of Annuity. | There are no types of 401k accounts. |

 Ownership | An annuity can be jointly owned and can be purchased by anyone who is an adult. | 401k cannot be jointly owned.
-It cannot be purchased and is provided only by the employer. | ||
+It cannot be purchased and is provided only by the employer. |

-Fees | Fees for an annuity are higher. | Extra fees or any kind of commission does not have to be paid when money needs to be pulled out of 401k. | ||
+Fees | Fees for an annuity are higher. | Extra fees or commissions must not be paid when money needs to be pulled out of 401k. |

 Loans | Annuities do not offer loans.
-When money is taken out from the account, it will only be withdrawals. | Some 401k plan offers loans on the amount that is in the account.
-An amount of $50,000 can be borrowed from the account. |
+When money is taken out from the account, one will only withdraw it. | Some 401k plans offer loans on the amount that is in the account.
+For example, $50,000 can be borrowed from the account. |

 Conclusion

 Both these products provide the chance to increase and grow your investment on a tax-deferred basis.
-An important point to note is that these investments are not mutually exclusive, and an investor can invest in both these products if he wished to.
+An important point to note is that these investments are not mutually exclusive, and an investor can invest in both these products if he wishes to.
 However, there is no reason why an individual should opt for both, especially if they have exhausted the tax-advantaged accounts.

 Recommended Articles